 Advance PP slide 23 A FAIR TRADE – TWO FOR ONE?

 Let me tell you about a fair trade that was taken away from me.
 I saw that somebody had a flap that looked interesting.
-It was a new current issue from his lodge that I didn’t have yet, that was worth one or one for another pretty flap.
+It was a new current issue from his lodge that I didn’t have yet, that was worth one for one for another pretty flap.
 I asked him if it was for trade, and if he cared to look at what I had to trade with.
 He said that it was, and he would, and we went to move over to where my patches were.

 I could tell he was a new trader, and I was in a good mood, so I had already decided to give him two for it instead of one.
 I was already planning to give him more for it than it was worth.
 As we moved away, a friend of him very enthusiastically advised him,